0rpc/zerorpc-python/doc/protocol.md

  - Each new event opens a new channel implicitly.
  - The id of the new event will represent the channel id for the connection.
- - Each consecutive event on a channel will have the header field "reply_to" set to the channel id:
+ - Each consecutive event on a channel will have the header field "response_to" set to the channel id:

 		{
 			"message_id": "6ce9503a-bfb8-486a-ac79-e2ed225ace79",
-			"reply_to": "6636fb60-2bca-4ecb-8cb4-bbaaf174e9e6"
+			"response_to": "6636fb60-2bca-4ecb-8cb4-bbaaf174e9e6"
 		}

 #### Heartbeat